chrislovecnm/chrislovecnm.com/resume.md

 <span class="by-line">04/2016 – Present</span>

 Kubernetes contributor and active community member.
-Focus is primarily in three areas; kops, the AWS special interest group, and mentoring.
+Focus is primarily in three areas; GKE, kops, and mentoring.

 kops is the easiest way to get a production-grade Kubernetes cluster up and running in EC2 or GCE.
 Added support for installing CNI providers, and cluster